-Agriculture is a long term commitment to production on land.
-This means that enterprise is a long term one and it is thus not known when, if at all, closure may occur.
-However, since this is an unknown co-efficient, specific management recommendations are not included with this EMP.
-In the event that decommissioning is required, all relevant legal processes must be complied with.
+Agriculture is a long-term commitment to production on land.
+Since the activities are long-term, it is unknown when, if at all, closure may occur.
+Since this is unknown, specific management recommendations are not included with this EMPr.
+If decommissioning is required, all relevant legal processes must be complied with.

-3 LEGISLATIVE REQUIREMENTS
+3. LEGISLATIVE REQUIREMENTS